DJI-Mobile-SDK-Tutorials/iOSBridgeAppDemo/README.md

-# iOS-DJIBridgeAppDemo
+# iOS-BridgeAppDemo

 ## Introduction

-This DJIBridgeAppDemo is designed for you to gain a better understanding of the DJI Bridge App.
+This iOSBridgeAppDemo is designed for you to gain a better understanding of the DJI Bridge App.
 It will teach you how to use it for app debugging by implementing the live video view and two basic camera functionalities: "Take Photo" and "Record video".

 ## Requirements

  - iOS 9.0+
  - Xcode 8.0+
- - DJI iOS SDK 3.5.1
+ - DJI iOS SDK 4.0

 ## SDK Installation with CocoaPods